 This fantastic book is worth reading to help you understand that not one book, regardless of whether it’s the very best book on business and entrepreneurship, will solve your problems.
-The key to success is what the author of the bestseller, which has a circulation of more than 10 million copies, sees in successful companies: the understanding of responsibility, in what is right, in constructive thinking, and in unexpected and bold decisions.
+Instead, the key to success is what the author of the bestseller, which has a circulation of more than 10 million copies, sees in successful companies: the understanding of responsibility, in what is right, in constructive thinking, and unexpected and bold decisions.

 Book: Steve Jobs

 The biography of Steve Jobs was not only a sales hit but a mega-bestseller.
 It is based on many conversations with the creator of Apple himself, along with his relatives, friends and enemies, well-wishers, and competitors.
 The life story of Steve Jobs is exciting and instructive, surprising, and more importantly, it inspires and makes you think, adapt, and fight.

 Business from scratch.
 Top 3 books

 Disconnected from print media, young entrepreneurs often look for answers in literature and audiobooks to the burning question: “How can you start a business from scratch?” – And they do so in vain.
 However, business ideas, tips, doctrines, methodologies, and real success stories are often more effective than long, expensive courses that promise to reveal global economic secrets.

 To come up with a business idea and implement it is not the most difficult thing.
 However, it is much more difficult to promote a product, get it to the market, and unleash a spiral of growth and development.
 The rapid testing of new products on real consumers to instantly adjust business development strategies is one of the proposals the author of this book shows, which can save you from endless pitfalls and large-scale losses.